realjck/story-engine/README.md

 	var __Langs = ["en"];
 ~~~~

-### DEFINE MULTI-LANGUAGE (OPTIONAL):
+### Define multi-language (optional):

-In the case of multi-language, several Excel files must be in the data/ folder, each ending with "-XX" (XX corresponding to the language)
+In the case of multi-language (__Langs size > 1), several Excel files must be in the data/ folder, each ending with "-XX" (XX corresponding to the corresponding language)

 **Example of ExcelName.js for multilingual fr + en:**